avsai24/soccer_analysis/README.md

-# Football Analysis Project
+# Soccer Analysis Project

 ## Introduction
-The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
-Furthermore, we will implement perspective transformation to represent the scene's depth and perspective, allowing us to measure a player's movement in meters rather than pixels.
-Finally, we will calculate a player's speed and the distance covered.
-This project covers various concepts and addresses real-world problems, making it suitable for both beginners and experienced machine learning engineers.
+The goal of this project was to develop an advanced Soccer match analysis system capable of detecting and tracking players, referees, and soccer balls in real-time video footage.
+By leveraging YOLO (You Only Look Once), one of the best AI object detection models available, I was able to track the objects and detect them with high accuracy.
+Additionally, I implemented a K-Means clustering technique to assign players to teams based on the colors of their t-shirts.
+This was done through pixel segmentation and clustering to effectively identify and categorize players into their respective teams.

+Once the players were identified, the system calculated the ball acquisition percentage for each team, providing insights into which team had control over the ball throughout the match.
+To accurately measure player movement, I used optical flow techniques to capture camera movements between frames, and perspective transformation to represent the depth and perspective of the scene.
+This allowed me to measure player movement in meters rather than just pixels, providing a more accurate representation of the distance covered.
+Finally, I calculated player speed and distance traveled during the match.

+This project integrates multiple advanced techniques and tools in computer vision, machine learning, and data processing, making it a comprehensive solution for soccer match analysis.

 ![Screenshot](output_videos/screenshot.png)